Godot4-Addons/ai_agent_for_godot4/addons/ai_coding_assistant/docs/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 💝 **Support the Project**

+If the AI Agent has enhanced your Godot development experience, consider supporting its development:

+### **Cryptocurrency Donations**
+- **Binance Pay ID**: `1010167458`
+- **Bybit UID**: `389218671`

+### **Community Support**
+- ⭐ Star the repository on GitHub
+- 🗣️ Share your experience with other developers
+- 📝 Write tutorials or blog posts about the AI Agent
+- 🎥 Create video content showcasing features
+- 💬 Help answer questions in discussions

+Your support enables continued development of advanced AI features and helps maintain this free, open-source tool for the entire Godot community! 🚀

 ## 🙏 Acknowledgments